What is Iliotibial band friction syndrome?

 The Iliotibial band (ITB) is a fibrous band extending from the hip to the outside of the knee.
 It is involved in stabilising the hip and knee, particularly in activities such as running.

-Initially patients should ice the tender area and stop the aggravating activity.
+Your Physiotherapist can help to find out the reason for the problem and that can be addressed.
+Initially treatment might involve icing and resting from aggravating activity.
 It may also be necessary to take anti-inflammatories.
 It is important to have this condition treated as soon as possible as it can take a long time to settle if the above causes are not addressed, meaning a prolonged period of rest from running.